CasperCX/Swapi-API-app/README.md

 # Swapi-API-app
-A React + Redux Sorting App uing the Star Wars API
+A React + Redux Sorting App using the Star Wars API

 instructions: